 1. Cash and credit card

-Finally, note that paying for small items with large bills (e.g., 10,000 yen) in Japan isn't usually an issue.
-Dollars, Euro and other currency aside from yen are typically not accepted anywhere.
+Additionally, paying for small items with large bills, such as 10,000 yen, is generally not an issue in Japan, and currency aside from yen is typically not accepted.

 3. Download useful apps